 There's nothing like the sights, smells, and sounds of the real thing.
 You can enhance your classroom studies of subjects like history, mathematics, art, science, and geography by visiting a national park -- the original primary source.

 Transportation Grant Opportunity

 Do you teach in Santa Cruz or Pima County?
 Are you looking for help to fund a field trip to Tumacácori?
 The National Park Foundation's Open Outdoors for Kids program wants to help!
 Download theTransportation Grant Application (.pdf, 839kb) to see if you are eligible for free bus money to support your field trip.

 Arizona Content Standards

 All programs address current Arizona content standards across multiple subjects.
-See the updated content standard matrix to find out which program will meet your curriculum needs.

 Entrance Fee Waivers

 Accredited school groups coming for educational purposes are exempt from the normal entrance fees.
 If this is your school's first time coming to the park, contact us to get an educational entrance fee waiver.

 Guidelines for Leaders and Chaperones

 We ask chaperones to be aware of and responsible for their students at all times, and to remember that while they are in the park classroom behavior is expected.
 Please take a few minutes prior to leaving the bus or upon assembling in the garden area to review rules and proper conduct with your students.
 Essentially, emphasizing general courtesy, safety, respect for other visitors and protection of the park's resources cover most bases.